 Horse Barn: This building was constructed on a pipe and steel frame with cypress wood covering the exterior walls and a sheet metal roof.
 The horse barn is open on two sides and contains a total of about 5,145 SF under roof.
 The six stalls and covered pen have a dirt floor while the tack room, storage room and wash areas are on a concrete slab.
 The tack and storage rooms are fully enclosed with cedar siding walls.
 A 240 SF covered porch on a concrete slab is attached to the north side of the building.
 The structure is used for care of horses and livestock and is connected to a set of pipe livestock working pens on its south and east sides.
 The horse barn was built in about 2006.

 Ranch Improvements: The ranch contains a good network of interior ranch roads that are maintained by ranch employees using a road grader and bulldozer.
 In addition, the property contains numerous earthen stock tanks scattered throughout which serve as water sources for livestock and wildlife.
 Many of these earthen tanks are stocked with bass.
-The largest tank contains approximately 3 surface acres and has a covered fishing pier.

 Water: The ranch is located within the Richland Springs Water Supply Corporations (WSC) Certificate of Convenience and Necessity (CCN) Boundaries.
 Potable water for use on the property is supplied by Richland Springs WSC meters and by an on-site private well.
 Livestock water is supplemented by numerous earthen stock tanks.